The Square Root Of 27

 Q1: Is √27 a rational or irrational number?

 A1: √27 is an irrational number.
-Irrational numbers cannot be expressed as a simple fraction of two integers.
+On top of that, irrational numbers cannot be expressed as a simple fraction of two integers.
 While we can simplify it to 3√3, √3 itself is irrational.

 Q2: What is the difference between √27 and ∛27?